Nieuport 28: Operational history

 By early 1918, when the first production examples of the Nieuport 28 became available, the SPAD S.XIII was already firmly established as the standard French fighter, and the Nieuport 28 was "surplus" from the French point of view.
-On the other hand, the United States Army Air Service was desperately short of fighters to equip its projected "pursuit" (fighter) squadrons.
-Since the SPAD S.XIIIs the Americans actually wanted were initially unavailable due to engine shortages, the Nieuport was offered to the American Expeditionary Force (AEF) as an interim alternative.
+The United States Army Air Service was desperately short of fighters to equip its projected "pursuit" (fighter) squadrons.
+Since the SPAD S.XIIIs the Americans wanted were unavailable due to engine shortages, the Nieuport was offered to the American Expeditionary Force (AEF) in the interim.

-A total of 297 Nieuport 28s were purchased by the Americans (none of our sources make it clear if this refers only to the initial order or includes Nieuport 28A trainers accepted from the late 1918 contract).
-The 94th and 95th Aero Squadron received the initial allotments, starting in March 1918.
-In all, four AEF pursuit squadrons: the 27th, 94th, 95th and 147th Aero Squadrons, flew Nieuport 28s operationally for various periods between March and August 1918.
+A total of 297 Nieuport 28s were purchased by the Americans (none of our sources make it clear if this refers to the initial order or includes Nieuport 28A trainers accepted from the late 1918 contract).
+The 94th Aero Squadron, 95th Aero Squadron received the initial allotments, starting in March 1918.
+Four AEF pursuit squadrons: the 27th Aero Squadron, 94th, 95th and 147th Aero Squadrons, flew Nieuport 28s operationally for periods between March and August 1918.

 The factory delivered the Nieuport 28s to the Americans in mid-February 1918 without armament.
-At the time, the AEF had no spare Vickers machine guns to supply to the squadrons, so that the first flights were unarmed training flights for pilots to familiarize themselves with the handling and performance of the new type.
-When deliveries of Vickers guns to the American squadrons finally started in mid-March, and until sufficient guns had been received for all of the fighters to be fully equipped, some aircraft were flown on patrol with only one machine gun fitted.
+The AEF had no spare Vickers machine guns, so that the first flights were unarmed training flights for pilots to familiarize themselves with the handling and performance of the new type.
+When deliveries of Vickers guns to the American squadrons finally started in mid-March, and until sufficient guns had been received for all of the fighters to be equipped, some aircraft were flown on patrol with only one machine gun fitted.

 On 14 April 1918, the second armed patrol of an AEF fighter unit resulted in two victories when Lieutenants Alan Winslow and Douglas Campbell (the first American-trained ace) of the 94th Aero Squadron each downed an enemy aircraft over their own airfield at Gengoult.
 Several well-known World War I American fighter pilots, including the 26-victory ace, Captain Eddie Rickenbacker, began their operational careers on the Nieuport 28.
 Quentin Roosevelt (the son of former U.S. president Theodore Roosevelt) was shot down and killed flying the type.